DataBiosphere/terra-azure-relay-listeners/README.md

 `requestInspectors:` A list of request inspectors to be enabled.

+`targetProperties.removeEntityPathFromHttpUrl` If `true` the HTTP request to the target won't include the Entity Path (Hybrid Connection name) in the URL.
+The default value is `false`.

 ## Running Jupyter Notebooks

 To enable access to a Jupyter Notebooks server instance via Azure Relay using the listener,